Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Experimental Results

-The previous permutation importance study shows the significance of each variable.
-We further recognize the nature (positive or negative) of the contribution of each variables in predicting \ce{O3}.
-We employ SHapley Additive exPlanations (SHAP) analysis \cite{SHAP2017} on XGBoost and CNN models.
+We further recognize the nature (positive or negative) of the contribution of each variables in predicting \ce{O3} via a recent technique.
+We employ SHapley Additive exPlanations (SHAP) analysis \citep{SHAP2017} on DNN and LSTM models.
 The idea is to use a game theoretic approach called Shapley Values to compute contribution of each individual variable.
-As displayed in Fig. \ref{fig:shap_importance}, the result indicates that the radiation has extremely positive influence on model-predicted \ce{O3}, while NO and \ce{NOx} have strongly negative impact.
-These results shed some light on the important mechanisms related to \ce{O3} formation, as further illustrated in Fig. \ref{fig:rxn_scheme}.
-Additionally, the negative contribution of \ce{NOx} implies that ground-level \ce{O3} in Taiwan is mainly constrained by the "\ce{NOx}-saturated" condition \cite{sil1999}.
-In other words, reducing the emission of volatile organic compounds (VOCs), such as benzene, formaldehyde, methanol, and isoprene, might be more efficient than \ce{NOx} for curtailing the surface \ce{O3} concentration in Taiwan.
+As displayed in Fig. \ref{fig:shap_importance}, the results indicate that while NO and \ce{NO2} have strong negative impact, the radiation has extremely positive influence on model-predicted \ce{O3}.